denten-books/plain-text/main.md

 in removing inscription from view onto magnetic tape; and, finally, by manufacturing an illusion of visibility on the screen.[^ln3-illusion]

-[^ln3-illusion]: See for exmple @kirschenbaum_mechanisms_2012, 135: "Computers
-are unique in the history of writing technologies in that they present a premeditated material environment built and engineered to propogate an illusion of mmateriality."

 I offer the following historical snapshots and exemplary devices as illustrations that move us roughly from tail end of the Gutenberg galaxy into the present age: